chandan73-ark/IOT-control-smart-mask/README.md

-# IOT-control-smart-mask
+Smart Air Purifying Face Mask
-Introduce the project: a smart, low-cost, wearable air purifier that uses plasma technology and IoT sensors to clean the air and monitor pollution in real time.
-Mention its importance in polluted urban environments and for health-conscious individuals
+A smart wearable device featuring a built-in electric air purifier that quietly filters germs, dust, pollutants, and allergens.
+Using advanced filtration technology, it creates a personal clean air zone, significantly reducing infection risks while maintaining comfort and breathability for everyday protection in various environments.